Loma Linda, California

 - Keep a healthy weight.
 Maintaining a healthy BMI results helps keep blood pressure and cholesterol levels low.
 Certain fruits and vegetable also lower the risk of lung, ovarian and prostate cancers.

 - Eat nuts!
-Adventist research shows an eating nuts increases life expectancy by 2 years and lowers the risk of heart disease.
+Adventist research shows that eating nuts increases life expectancy by 2 years and lowers the risk of heart disease.

 - Get regular exercise.
 You don’t have to run marathons to be healthy.
 Adventists walk daily, a habit research links to lowered heart disease and cancer risks.